Deformable Dynamic Convolution for Accurate yet Efficient Spatio-Temporal Traffic Prediction: Experiments

-\paragraph{Evaluation metrics} We use three metrics, Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE), to evaluate traffic prediction performance.
 RMSE calculates the square root of the average of squared differences between predicted and actual values, and is more sensitive to large errors due to the squaring operation.
 MAE measures the average of the absolute differences between predicted value $\hat{y}$ and actual value $y$, providing a scale-dependent error.
-MAPE calculates the average of the absolute percentage differences between predicted and actual values, offering intuitive that representation of errors as a percentage of the actual values.
-The lower values of these indicators, model make predictions that are similar to the actual.
-Each evaluation metric are represented as~\ref{eq:metric}:
+MAPE calculates the average of the absolute percentage differences between predicted and actual values, offering an intuitive representation of prediction errors as a percentage of the ground truth.
+Lower values of these metrics indicate more accurate predictions.
+Each evaluation metric are represented as: